Dr Gehan Selim

 - Location: 4.27 Civil Engineering

-- Research Area: architecture; memory studies, postconflict urbanism; urban politics; resillient cities; sustainable materials & design
+- Areas of expertise: architecture; memory studies, postconflict urbanism; urban politics; resillient cities; sustainable materials & design

 Dr Gehan Selim is a Lecturer in Architecture at the University of Leeds and Fellow of The Senator George Mitchell Institute for Global Peace, Security and Justice.
 She holds a PhD from the University of Sheffield and held permanent posts in several international schools of Architecture in the Middle East and the UK.
 Dr Selim’s architectural practice experience includes designing a wide range of urban housing and educational projects, exhibitions and schools.
 She has over twenty years of experience in teaching, developing and delivering courses in architecture and urban design at undergraduate and postgraduate levels.
 She serves on the reviewing committee and editorial board of several international journals and conferences.
 Dr Selim is an affiliate member of the Royal Institute of British Architects (RIBA) and an Associate Member of the Higher Education Academy (HE).